chainguard-dev/edu/content/chainguard/chainguard-images/videos/debugging_distroless.md

 And from here I can install tools to debug things.

-It also has a linten tool to check the entry point.
+It also has a linting tool to check the entry point.

 So you can see the entry point here is fine.